noteflakes/lydown/README.md

 Chords are written using angled brackets, like in lilypond:

     (2<fd>4<ge>) => <f d>2( <g e>4)

-### Rests

-Normal rests are written [like in lilypond](http://www.lilypond.org/doc/v2.18/Documentation/notation/writing-rests#rests):

-    4ce2r => c4 e r2

-Full bar rests are [similar to lilypond](http://www.lilypond.org/doc/v2.18/Documentation/notation/writing-rests#full-measure-rests), except there's no need to enter the rest value (it is implicit in the time signature):

-    - time: 3/4
-    // 4 bar rest in the middle
-    2c4e R*4 2.g

 ### Accidentals

 Accidentals can be entered using + and -